 - You can now submit your application.

 According to the Canadian government’s website, the time taken to process a visa application can vary depending on a range of factors.
-However, the estimated time for a Canadian student visa for an Indian student is 5 weeks.
-You can check the estimated processing time for your student visa on their website.
+At present, due to the COVID-19 pandemic, processing times may be slower than usual.
+You can check for updates on the processing time for your student visa on their website.

 The GIC or the Guaranteed Investment Certificate is one of the documents you will be required to submit to get your study permit.
-You can obtain your GIC of $10,000 from a participating financial institution <http://www.cdic.ca/en/about-di/what-we-cover/Pages/list-members.aspx>.
+You can obtain your GIC of $10,000 from a participating financial institution.

 In addition to the GIC, you will also need sufficient funds to cover your expenses while studying in Canada.